WTKZ: History

 AM 1320 began operation on March 8, 1947, as WKAP, a 1,000-watt daytimer at 1580 kHz.
 It was owned by Rahall Communications, with R.J.
 Rahall as president.
 In the 1950s, WKAP played middle of the road music with some softer songs by rock and roll artists.
 This format was known as MOR.
 Throughout the 1960s, WKAP had a Top 40 format, combined with relatively apolitical call-in shows.
 By 1970, the station evolved to more of an adult contemporary format.

 In 1972, WKAP moved to Adult Top 40, to compete with the two Top 40 stations in the Lehigh Valley, WAEB/790, which was current music based, and WEEX/1230, which played some oldies mixed with Top 40.
 WKAP's Top 40 format emulated West Coast giant KCBQ in San Diego.
-Some of the original WKAP disc jockeys were Kevin Fennessy, Walt Brown, Shotgun Steve Kelly, Mark Stewart, Kris Bailey, Billy Sheridan and J. Robert Taylor.
-Other DJs around during the late-'70s were "Wolinski In The Morning", Gene O'Brien, "Weird Beard Don Foxx" and "Smokin' Doug Hanley".
+Some of the original WKAP disc jockeys were Kevin Fennessy, Walt Brown, Shotgun Steve Kelly, Mark Stewart, Kris Bailey, Billy Sheridan, and J. Robert Taylor.
+Other DJs in the late-1970s included Wolinski In The Morning, Gene O'Brien, Weird Beard Don Foxx, and Smokin' Doug Hanley.
 The station was known as WKAP Radio 13 (rounded off to the nearest hundred).
-The station was sold to Gulf Broadcasting in the late 1970s.

 In September 1978, Mike Jacobs, a local club DJ, came up with an idea to broadcast live an entire evening of music commercial-free from a local nightclub.
 Program Director Chris Bailey and Station Manager Jerry Duckett were interested in the project to help compete with 790 WAEB and add a boost to WKAP's ratings.

 The club was called "The Castle Garden Ballroom", located in Dorney Park & Wildwater Kingdom in Allentown.
 The parks owners, Robert Plarr and Robert Ott, were also on board for this project.
 After extensive renovations, Castle Garden was opened for business in the late fall of 1978.
 Crowds averaged about 300-450 per night and the owners and management were looking for a spark to drive increased patronage.
 The ballroom had a capacity of approximately 2,000 people and 300-450 looked pretty thin at the time.

 The idea was refined, and in January 1979, Studio 13 debuted.
 It was broadcast Saturdays from 9 p.m. to 2 a.m., with Mike Jacobs as the DJ/Host/MC.
 Bill Sheridan was the mixer and board tech.
-Pepsi-Cola came on board as the primary sponsor.
+Pepsi became a primary sponsor.
 Commercials were inserted by voicing them while the music played without interruption.
-The show opened with the Parliament's "Get Off Your Ass and Jam", followed by Bell & James' "Livin' It Up (Friday Night)".
+The show opened with the Parliament's "Get Off Your Ass and Jam", followed by Bell and James' "Livin' It Up (Friday Night)".
 The lyrics contained curse words, which resulted in an FCC warning to the station and made the local news.
 The first night the crowd was 600 people.
 After the news coverage and word of mouth, Studio 13 averaged 2,000 people per night and could have done more had there not been a fire marshal's limit on the number of people.